nglasl/silverstripe-misdirection/README.md

 ### What's Happening?

-The link mappings are processed server side to prevent inefficient mappings and infinite recursion.
+The link mappings are processed server side to prevent inefficient mappings and infinite recursion, using a request filter.

 When you want to see exactly what is happening behind the scenes for a given URL, the model admin provides a powerful testing interface!